Stephen Bush is an inbound marketing expert. He is CEO and Chief Business Writer for AEX Commercial Financing Group.

 The “old-fashioned” approach to marketing emphasizes strategies like advertising and cold calling.
-These tactics are often described as “marketer-centric” because the marketer controls the flow of information — and key information is frequently withheld from prospects and buyers.
+These tactics are often described as “marketer-centric” because the marketer controls the flow of information—and key information is frequently withheld from prospects and buyers.

-In contrast, the “modern” approach of inbound marketing emphasizes educational strategies like case studies, press releases, white papers and extended articles.
+In contrast, the “modern” approach of inbound marketing emphasizes educational strategies like case studies, white papers and extended articles.
 These strategies enable the customer to be in charge throughout the sales process and are described as “customer-centric.”

 If you want your organization to be on board for customer-centric inbound marketing, be prepared to offer prospective customers a comprehensive and educational business writing portfolio that meets and exceeds the expectations of today’s customer-centric buyers.
 High-quality educational content is of paramount importance — and case studies should be on your short list of candidates that can help make this happen.

 More Customer-Centric Content Strategies

 Whether an organization uses case studies or not, I recommend including one or more of the following in the overall content writing portfolio:

 The four inbound marketing strategies just listed can complement case studies — and content research should play a vital role in each strategy.
 Marketing and business managers should also allow for the possibility of not using case studies due to issues like client anonymity (discussed below).

 If the case study content is not included in an organization's business writing portfolio, it becomes even more important to consider other options such as white papers and extended articles.